danthe42/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to keep close to the center of the road.

 ![alt text][image3]

 ![alt text][image4]

 ![alt text][image5]

 Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped:

 ![alt text][image6]

 ![alt text][image7]

-Etc ....
+A generated, rotated image:

+![alt text][image8]

+![alt text][image9]

+A generated image, before and after the brightness modification:

+![alt text][image10]

+![alt text][image11]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection and dynamic generation process, I had enough data points to use for the training.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
+But first, I split the complete data set and put 10% of the data into a validation set.
+The remaining 90% is the training set, I've used this data set for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I chose 24 as the number of epochs, and got this result:

+![alt text][image12]

+Probably the number of epochs was too big, as the training set's results didn't improve too much after epoch#15.
+Moreover the validation set's mean error was not really decreasing after epoch#14.
+Probably 15 epochs would have been enough.
+Anyway, the resulting network was able to navigate on both tracks in the simulator with the speed of 20 mph, which I consider an excellent result.